 Almost two out of five mobile shoppers have abandoned a travel booking on a mobile device due to poor user experience.
-This figure comes as part of a study by US-based Jumio, which estimates that in the UK alone £2.7 billion in the travel industry was lost last year after consumers failed to complete a booking – and, unfortunately, things are improving only slowly.
+This figure comes as part of a study by US-based Jumio, which estimates that in the UK alone £2.7 billion in the travel industry was lost in 2014 after consumers failed to complete a booking – and, unfortunately, things are improving only slowly.

 Usability is one of the core problems facing hotels and users alike.
 One third of visitors report that apps or mobile sites are too slow to load.
 Navigation and payment process were also featured as reasons for abandonment, with screen size issues blamed by 21%.